UplandJacob/Upland-HA-Addons/README.md

 ### [VSCode Tunnel](/vscode-tunnel)

 The VSCode Tunnel addon runs a fully featured [VSCode Tunnel](https://code.visualstudio.com/docs/remote/tunnels) server that can be accessed from [vscode.dev](https://vscode.dev) and supports all extentions (at least all I have tested with a bit of work).
+This supports even more than the Community Addon: [Studio Code Server](https://github.com/hassio-addons/addon-vscode).

 `git`, `ssh`, and anything `docker` is supported ('Protection Mode' must be disabled for Docker.)
 Anything that is stored in `~` (including ssh keys, git configs, etc.) are saved.
 If you want to install other features, you may use the `vscode-tunnel.sh` file in the config to auto-run on addon startup (this is how I got Hadolint to work).